| LOVE:

 be more complex

-and interesting than a primordial compulsion for coitus,
+and interesting than the primordial compulsion for coitus,

 even though the only functional purpose of an individual is to be the